photo

 Sep 16 Sowing vs. Eating Our Seed Corn: The Expansion of Public Education During the Great Depression Compared to the Schwarzenegger/Yudof Trajectory Today

 McCone Hall, U.C.
 Berkeley Campus.
 All units of California’s once model public education system are undergoing an unprecedented contraction in response to the most severe recession since the Great Depression of the 1930s.
-California’s Living New Deal Project has discovered that during the latter crisis, however, President Franklin Roosevelt’s New Deal did precisely the opposite, expanding public education in all of its manifestations from schools to libraries, museums, and teaching hospitals.
+California’s Living New Deal has discovered that during the latter crisis, however, President Franklin Roosevelt’s New Deal did precisely the opposite, expanding public education in all of its manifestations from schools to libraries, museums, and teaching hospitals.
 That expansion did much to end the Depression and has benefitted unwitting generations for over seventy years.
 What has changed?

 Aug 9 California’s Living New Deal